50 Amazing DIY Hacks That Will Make You Feel Like a Total Genius

 Freshen up your plastic shower curtain with a Magic Eraser.

 If your shower curtain or liner is looking less than clean, spruce it up with a Magic Eraser.
 A few passes with this handy sponge will help you wipe away mildew and soap scum in no time.
+And for the mistakes you're making inside the shower, learn these 15 Ways You're Showering Wrong.

 Or give your dirty sneakers a refresh with one!